jekyll/jekyll-admin/docs/frontend/constants.md

 Stores the following messages;

-* delete message
+* confirm delete message
-* leave message
+* confirm leave message
-* override static file message
+* confirm override static file message
 * not found message
+* notification messages
+* validation messages

 This allows us to control all of the messages in a single place and also will help us localize the admin panel in the future.